-The Global Initiative for Asthma Global Strategy for Asthma Management and Prevention (2023) proposes a stepwise approach to asthma treatment.17 Dupixent is listed as an option for add-on therapy in patients \geq 6 years of age with severe eosinophilic/Type 2 asthma or for patients \geq 12 years of age who require treatment with a maintenance oral corticosteroid.
+The Global Initiative for Asthma Global Strategy for Asthma Management and Prevention (2025) proposes a stepwise approach to asthma treatment.
+Dupixent is listed as an option for add-on therapy in patients $\geq$ 6 years of age with severe eosinophilic/Type 2 asthma or who require treatment with a maintenance oral corticosteroid.
+Severe asthma is defined as asthma that is uncontrolled despite adherence to optimized high-dose ICS/LABA therapy or that worsens when high-dose treatment is decreased.
 Higher blood eosinophil levels and higher fractional concentration of exhaled nitric oxide may predict a good asthma response to Dupixent.

-According to the European Respiratory Society/American Thoracic Society guidelines (2014; updated in 2020), severe asthma is defined as asthma which requires treatment with a high-dose inhaled corticosteroid (ICS) in addition to a second controller medication (and/or systemic corticosteroids) to prevent it from becoming uncontrolled, or asthma which remains uncontrolled despite this therapy.^{18,19} Uncontrolled asthma is defined as asthma that worsens upon tapering of high-dose ICS or systemic corticosteroids or asthma that meets one of the following four criteria:
+According to the European Respiratory Society/American Thoracic Society guidelines (2014; updated in 2020), severe asthma is defined as asthma which requires treatment with a high-dose inhaled corticosteroid (ICS) in addition to a second controller medication (and/or systemic corticosteroids) to prevent it from becoming uncontrolled, or asthma which remains uncontrolled despite this therapy.
+Uncontrolled asthma is defined as asthma that worsens upon tapering of high-dose ICS or systemic corticosteroids or asthma that meets one of the following four criteria:

-- Poor symptom control: Asthma Control Questionnaire consistently ≥ 1.5 or Asthma Control Test < 20; OR - 2) Frequent severe exacerbations: two or more bursts of systemic corticosteroids in the previous year; OR - 3) Serious exacerbations: at least one hospitalization, intensive care unit stay, or mechanical ventilation in the previous year; OR - 4) Airflow limitation: forced expiratory volume in 1 second (FEV1) < 80% predicted after appropriate bronchodilator withholding.
+- 1) Poor symptom control: Asthma Control Questionnaire consistently ≥ 1.5 or Asthma Control Test < 20; OR - 2) Frequent severe exacerbations: two or more bursts of systemic corticosteroids in the previous year; OR - 3) Serious exacerbations: at least one hospitalization, intensive care unit stay, or mechanical ventilation in the previous year; OR - 4) Airflow limitation: forced expiratory volume in 1 second ( $FEV_1$ ) < 80% predicted after appropriate bronchodilator withholding.